remlamb/MiaouEngine/README.md

 2. Build the project:
    Using CMake-GUI:
     - give the clone Repo document in "Where is the source code"
-    - build the binairies in the build folder already created in the folder
+    - build the binairies in a build folder
     - Generate using the cross platform option
     - Then Open Project in VS
     - In VS use Main as Starting Folder